bpozdena/OneDriveGUI/README.md

 # Important notes
 - This project is currently in alpha stage.
 - Check for known [issues/limitations](https://github.com/bpozdena/OneDriveGUI/issues).
-- Suggetions and bug reports are welcome.
+- Suggestions and bug reports are welcome.

 # Installation steps

-1) Ensure [OneDrive for Linux](https://abraunegg.github.io/) is instelled based on [instructions](https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md) for your distro.
+1) Ensure [OneDrive for Linux](https://abraunegg.github.io/) is installed based on [instructions](https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md) for your distro.
 1) Ensure Python3 and [pip](https://pip.pypa.io/en/stable/installation/) are installed on your system.
 1) Clone or download content this repository.
 1) (Optional) Create and activate a Python virtual environment: